 The search giant recommends an initial load speed of 5 seconds or less on slower 3G connections (and subsequent loads in under 2 seconds), and 3 seconds or less on faster 4G connections.

 In addition to deterring visitors, slow mobile pages can cripple your business’ revenue.
 According to Google, even a one-second delay in mobile page speed can lower conversions by up to 20%.
 That’s why the Impact Calculator was created, to show the potential revenue lost due to a slow-loading mobile site.

-Start by completing the fields at the top of the Impact Calculator: domain, current speed, average monthly visitors, average order value, and conversion rate.
+Start by completing the fields at the top of the Impact Calculator.
+Including domain, current speed, average monthly visitors, average order value, and conversion rate.
 The calculator will display your speed along with a slider.
 By dragging the slider left, you can see how much your revenue could increase by speeding up your page’s load time: